20512 - ECONOMICS AND POLICY OF GLOBAL MARKETS

 |Continuous assessment||Partial exams||General exam|

-Written exam.
-The exam can be undertaken either as two partial exams or as one general exam.
+The exam can be undertaken either as two Intermediate exams or as one General exam.

-- The General exam (2h) is comprised of 5 open questions (worth 5 points each) + 6 MC.
+The General exam (2h) is structured in 5 open questions (worth 5 points each) + 6 MC (one point each) on the entirety of the course program.

 - C.J.
 JONES, Macroeconomics, Norton, 2013, 3rd Ed.